mottazabdelfattah/mottazabdelfattah.github.io/content/project/archstakeholders/index.md

 #slides: example
 ---

-In this project, we took on the task of visualizing the stakeholder network of the multi-storey timber design and construction sector.
-This visualization prototype was used by our collaborators to answer qualitative questions about the connection between architectural variety in timber construction and the stakeholders involved.
+In this project, we took on the task of designing and building an interactive web interface to explore and analyze the stakeholder network of the multi-storey timber design and construction sector.
+We provide two interactive ways of visualizing the stakeholders network: either as a node-link diagram with different encoding options, as seen in Figures 1 and 2, or as an interactive geographical map, as seen in Figure 3.
+A live prototype can be found <a href="https://archstakeholders.github.io/">here</a>.

-We provide two interactive ways of visualizing the stakeholder network: either as a node-link diagram with different encoding options, as seen in Figures 1 and 2, or as an interactive geographical map, as seen in Figure 3.
+This interface was used by our collaborators to answer qualitative questions about the connection between architectural variety in timber construction and the stakeholders involved.
+Please read <cite><a href="/publication/orozco-2023-advanced">our paper</a></cite> for mere details.

 <figure>
   <img src="buildings-13-02287-g0A1-550.jpg" style="width:100%"/>